mainkoon81/Study-04-SQL-Basic-Query/README.md

 GROUP BY s.id, s.name
 ORDER BY num_accounts;
 ```
 _**HAVING** clause : to filter a query that has been aggregated….WHERE subsets the returned data based on the logical condition.
-HAVING is like WHERE, but HAVING works on logical statements involving aggregations.
+HAVING is like WHERE, but HAVING works on **logical statements** involving **aggregations**.
 WHERE appears after FROM, JOIN, ON, but before GROUP BY.
-HAVING appears after GROUP BY, but before ORDER BY clause. **It is only useful when GROUP BY multiple columns.**
-#### Essentially, any time you want to perform a WHERE on an element of your query that was created by an aggregate, you need to use HAVING instead of WHERE.
+HAVING appears after **GROUP BY**, but before ORDER BY clause.
+(It is only useful when GROUP BY multiple columns?)
+Essentially, any time you want to perform a WHERE on an element of your query that was created by an aggregate, you need to use HAVING instead of WHERE.
  - > Agg-Q10.
 How many of the sales reps have more than 5 accounts that they manage?
 ```
 SELECT sales_reps.id, count(*) num_account